YinLiLin/KAML/README.md

 KAML.Data(numfile="mouse.Numeric.txt", mapfile="mouse.map", out="mouse")
 ```

-After transformed from one of four type of format above, two needed files will be generated, all with the same prefix which is assigned by users in the *`KAML.Data`* function.
+After transformed from one of four types of format above, two needed files will be generated, all with the same prefix which is assigned by users in the *`KAML.Data`* function.

 > *The example mouse datasets:*
 > mouse.geno.desc, mouse.geno.bin`